 In the automotive world, Volvo was the first company to launch a virtual reality campaign on Google Cardboard, meant to experience the all-new Volvo XC90 with Volvo Reality, a full virtual reality test drive on your phone.
 The brand reported 238 million media impressions—now that’s a lot of immersive experience for such a new car launch.

 Unicef used VR to raise funds

 UNICEF China has used virtual reality (VR) technology for documenting its best practices.
-On July, 25th UNICEF NZ invited the public to see inside a Syrian refugee camp.
-The award-winning film ‘Clouds over Sidra’ moved people deeply and doubled the rate of donations to UNICEF.
+On July 25th, UNICEF NZ invited the public to see inside a Syrian refugee camp.
+The award-winning film Clouds Over Sidra moved people deeply and doubled the rate of donations to UNICEF.

-What lies in the Future of VR?
+What Lies in the Future of VR?

-There are portable devices such as VR headsets, Oculus Rift, HTC Vive, PlayStation VR etc.(upcoming), customers still don’t find it comfortable to wear, using it for more than an hour or so may not be practical.
+There are portable devices such as VR headsets, Oculus Rift, HTC Vive, PlayStation VR, etc. However, customers still don’t find it comfortable to wear, so using it for more than an hour or so may not be practical.
 Headset makers don’t recommend their devices for children.
-Samsung, and Oculus, in fact, urge adults to take at least 10-minute breaks every half-hour, and they warn against driving, riding a bike or operating machinery if the user feels odd after a session.
-There lies a potential for VR developers to think through, evolve into a medium or channel which can make it more user-friendly to experience on such devices for prolonged hours.
-Having said that, VR is here to stay, adopting VR is the need of the hour, to sustain and be at par with competition it is important to have VR as one of your marketing tactics, both currently and in years to come.
+Samsung and Oculus, in fact, urge adults to take at least 10-minute breaks every half-hour, and they warn against driving, riding a bike, or operating machinery if the user feels odd after a session.
+There is potential for VR developers to think about evolving into a medium or channel that can make it more user-friendly to experience on such devices for prolonged hours.
+Having said that, VR is here to stay.
+Adopting VR is the need of the hour; to sustain and be at par with competition, it is important to have VR as one of your marketing tactics, both currently and in years to come.

 Neeraj is a Tech Marketer with 9+ years of experience in B2B Sales and Marketing.
 At StepToInbound, Neeraj writes about Website, Search, Social Media and Marketing Automation practices.